ffapb/composer/doc/05-repositories.md

 ```

 If the package is a local VCS repository, the version may be inferred by
-the branch or tag that is currently checked out.
+the branch or tag that is *currently checked out*, and not just available in the repository history.
+For example, if using `git`, a `git checkout [tag]` is required, putting the repository in `detached HEAD` mode.
+Check [here](https://github.com/composer/composer/issues/5431#issuecomment-225890779) for an example usage.
 Otherwise, the version should
 be explicitly defined in the package's `composer.json` file.
 If the version
 cannot be resolved by these means, it is assumed to be `dev-master`.